lcfiplus/LCFIPlus/README.md

 - Cope with newer version of TMVA: need a patch commited to ROOT on 16 Sep 2016.
   Use ROOT version newer than above date.
 - Suppress warnings with c++11.
+- Deal with TMVA API changes in ROOT 6.08

 --------------
 | v00-06-03 |